benmvp/slides/2023/connecttech/divops.md

 - Wow!
 So that was a lot
 - Hopefully you learned a thing or 2
-  - Maybe exposed to some new tools you hadn't heard of?
+  - Maybe I exposed to some new tools you hadn't heard of?
 - I could use your help, though...
   - I highlighted tools that I was aware of
   - If there any other ones that you think should've been included